 One can understand the logic behind Fitrana much better if he or she reads this hadith.
 One further validates his or her fasting by paying a decent amount of money.
 It also serves to fulfill the needs of the poor, who need financial assistance to celebrate the joyous occasion of Eid.

 The next big question.
 How do we calculate the Fitrana?
-Keep in mind that the calculations of Fitrana are completely different from those of Zakat.
+Keep in mind that the calculations of Fitrana are completely different from Zakat.
 Once again, the words of Prophet Muhammad (PBUH) serve as the guiding light.
 Narrated by Ibn-e-Umar (RA):

 “Allah’s Apostle enjoined the payment of one Sa’ of dates or one Sa’ of barley as Zakat-ul-Fitr on every Muslim slave or free, male or female, young or old, and he ordered that it be paid before the people went out to offer the ‘Id (Eid) prayer”